-Q. If I do a shorter course first can I get credits towards a certificate or diploma later?
+Q. If I do a shorter course first can I get credits towards a qualification later?

 A. Yes.
 We will assess previous studies to give you appropriate credits.
 Doing it this way will probably take a little longer and cost more in fees though.

 A. Yes, however full payment up front is the cheapest option.

 All courses can be paid in two installments, some can be paid in three or more.
 (Please refer to fee schedule on enrollment form for more information.)